therealmko/Domoticz_Wifi_presence_checker/README.md

 1.2           05-11-2014      xKingx    Added option to device json file to turn on optional switch 1.3           06-11-2014      xKingx    Added option to search routers based on JSON input and removed ip option from command line input
-1.4           19-11-2014      xKingx    Added community string to JSON SNMP device list and use it to read out router
+1.4           19-11-2014      xKingx    Added community string to JSON SNMP device list and use it to read out router 1.5           20-11-2014      xKingx    Moved some stuff to functions for some more flexibility 1.6           20-11-2014      xKingx    Moved SNMP key variable to SNMP Router JSON file
 ```

 ###TODO